Final report for ENE19-158

-Through a comprehensive short course, we will train ag service providers in the fundamentals of soil animal life, including ecology, basic identification, field scouting, use of soil animals as bio-indicators, and conservation strategies to enhance their numbers.
-This short course will include a classroom component and fieldwork (including field scouting exercises) and will be supported by a conservation handbook developed specifically for this course (also downloadable for free).
+Through a comprehensive short course, we trained ag service providers in the fundamentals of soil animal life, including ecology, basic identification, field scouting, use of soil animals as bio-indicators, and conservation strategies to enhance their numbers.
+This short course included a classroom component and fieldwork (including field scouting exercises) and was supported by a conservation handbook developed specifically for this course (also downloadable for free).

-The Soil Life Short Course will introduce diverse, critically important animal life found in soils through three components:
+The Soil Life Short Course introduced diverse, critically important animal life found in soils through three components:

-- Our online classroom curriculum will cover common soil invertebrates, their ecology and role in soil health, conservation strategies to increase their abundance and diversity (e.g. cover crop formulation and non-chemical management of soil pathogens), and an overview of additional resources.
+- Our online classroom curriculum covered common soil invertebrates, their ecology and role in soil health, conservation strategies to increase their abundance and diversity (e.g. cover crop formulation and non-chemical management of soil pathogens), and overviewed additional resources.

-- The online course will include a session that builds skills in identifying and scouting for soil invertebrates, through a combination of formal scouting protocols (e.g., pitfall traps to collect and count soil-dwelling beetles) and informal observational techniques (e.g., the use of Berlese funnels).
+- The online course included a session that built skills in identifying and scouting for soil invertebrates, through a combination of formal scouting protocols (e.g., pitfall traps to collect and count soil-dwelling beetles) and informal observational techniques (e.g., the use of Berlese funnels).

-- Farming with Soil Life: A Conservation Guide to Beneficial Soil Invertebrates will be a 100+-page handbook based upon the format of our popular guides, Farming for Bees and Habitat Planning for Beneficial Insects.
-This handbook will detail the physical characteristics, life histories, ecology, and benefits of common groups of soil invertebrates and strategies to enhance their numbers.
-With clear, engaging photographs, this will be a valuable field ID guide for course participants.
+- Farming with Soil Life: A Conservation Guide to Beneficial Soil Invertebrates is a 100+-page handbook based upon the format of our popular guides, Farming for Bees and Habitat Planning for Beneficial Insects.
+This handbook details the physical characteristics, life histories, ecology, and benefits of common groups of soil invertebrates and strategies to enhance their numbers.
+With clear, engaging photographs, this is a valuable field ID guide for course participants.
 This handbook has been chosen by Andy Zieminski of National SARE Communications to be adapted (minimally) to book format as a SARE publication.
 As of November 2022, this development has been initiated with informal approval through email.
 An initial estimate of the number of copies that will be printed has not yet been made, but we are excited to offer the book version of the Farming with Soil Life handbook as a resource that will continue to reach ag professionals, farmers and others into the future.

-600 Agricultural service providers in eight NE SARE states will receive course announcements (January 2020–June 2021).
+600 Agricultural service providers in eight NE SARE states received course announcements (March 2021–October 2022).

-In February 2021, we will begin recruiting ag professionals and farmers for our audience.
-We have developed a contact list of over 70 organizations and institutions who will help us to disseminate short course information.
+In March 2021, we began recruiting ag professionals and farmers for our short courses.
+We developed a contact list of over 70 organizations and institutions to disseminate short course information.
 In October 2022, we completed recruitment for all of the eight courses.